noreenwu/flashcards/README.md

   o there are no Decks in the app to display o there are no Cards in this Deck from which to run a quiz

+The notification reminder is scheduled for 8pm the next day.
+It is turned off for the day if the user utilizes the Quiz -- even if she does not finish the Quiz.

 Two starter decks are provided at App-startup (React, JavaScript).
 When the App loads, these are written and then read from AsyncStorage.
 Thereafter, changes made (new decks, cards added